A hotel with history

 2003

-The building renovation gets underway, spearheaded by Núñez i Navarro, whose team of experts made amazing efforts to restore one of Barcelona’s most emblematic structures.
+The building renovation gets underway, spearheaded by Grup Núñez i Navarro, whose team of experts made amazing efforts to restore one of Barcelona’s most emblematic structures.

 2005